 On February 9, 2001, the West opened again as Historic West Theatre (pictured, c.
 2002 with owner Mark Mariucci), a first-run cinema showing independent and arthouse film during the week and a dance club on weekends.

 Over a decade since a movie last played on its screen, the doors of the historic West Theater reopened on December 15, 2018 as The Tarlton Theatre.
-Restored as an Art Deco cinema and performing arts venue with bars and a restaurant, The Tarlton has become the downtown home of the Green Bay Film Festival, the Green Bay Jazz Orchestra, and over a dozen area arts and cultural organizations.
+Restored by owners Tarlton Knight and Mark Mariucci as an Art Deco cinema and performing arts venue with bars and a restaurant, The Tarlton has become the downtown home of the Green Bay Film Festival, the Green Bay Jazz Orchestra, and over a dozen area arts, cultural, and community organizations.